3 Jul 2015

 Typically though, it was a more polite audience.
 They were wild, but in a controlled way.
 Still a mix of ages, but a lot of the grey-haired ones down front.
 Not a problem, as they do thrash about during ‘My Generation’ as anyone else would.
 Highly unusual was solid hand-clapping during ‘Bargain’, which is not usually a hand-clapping type of song, but they liked it and did it anyway!

-One interesting and telling moment happened, as someone yelled out between songs (I will paraphrase until I get the exact wording); “We love you Pete!!”
-He answered back – “I love me too.”
-But then he elaborated: “I realize I really didn’t love myself that much before.
-And I’ve come to realize that many of you are here because you don’t love yourselves so much either.”
+One interesting and telling moment happened, as someone yelled out between songs (I will paraphrase until I get the exact wording); “We love you, Pete!!”
+He answered back, “I love me too.”
+But then he elaborated: “I realise I really didn’t love myself that much before.
+And I’ve come to realise that many of you are here because you don’t love yourselves so much either.”
 It’s an interesting concept; the healing power of music (through writing, performance, and audiences’ wild abandon) is something Pete personally believes in quite a bit, as do I. Catharsis of many shades and colors happens nightly.